Weak Identification with Bounds in a Class of Minimum Distance Models: Empirical Application

 \section{Empirical Application}

-In this section, we extend examples 2 and 3 to cover a particular application of factor models.
-The literature on childhood development commonly uses factor models to deal with measurement error in observed measures of parental investments and skills.\footnote{This approach is used by \cite{CunhaHeckman2008}, \cite{CunhaHeckmanSchennach2010}, \cite{Pavan2016}, \cite{Attanasio2017ReDyn, Attanasio2020AER, Attanasio2020ReStud}, and \cite{AgostinelliWiswall2020}, among others.} We demonstrate our identification-robust inference in the factor model used by \cite{Attanasio2020AER} to analyze the effects of a randomized intervention in Colombia.
+The literature on childhood development commonly uses factor models to deal with measurement error in parental investments and skills.
+We demonstrate our WIR inference in the factor model used by \cite{Attanasio2020AER} to analyze the effects of a randomized intervention in Colombia.

-\cite{Attanasio2014} document a significant improvement in cognition and language development of young children following a randomized controlled trial of weekly home visits by trained local women designed to improve the quality of maternal-child interactions. \cite{Attanasio2020AER} analyze this intervention using measures of parental time and material investments.
-They find that an increase in parental investments is sufficient to explain the effects of the intervention.
-We estimate the treatment effect of the intervention on parental investments and find evidence of strong identification and significant identification-robust effects, in line with the results in \cite{Attanasio2020AER}.
-We also consider an alternative specification that adds an additional factor, and find that this alternative specification may be weakly identified.
-Both specifications demonstrate the relevance of the bounds, and the weakly identified specification demonstrates the value of inference based on the RQLR test.
+\cite{Attanasio2014} document a significant improvement in cognition and language development of young children following a randomized controlled trial of weekly home visits by trained local women designed to improve the quality of maternal-child interactions. \cite{Attanasio2020AER} analyze this intervention using a factor model for measures of parental time and material investments.\footnote{\cite{Attanasio2020AER} use the exogenous variation from the randomized controlled trial to identify parameters in the production function for human capital.
+We consider the more modest question of quantifying the effect of the intervention on parental investments.} The factors represent unobserved parental investments in children.
+The variance of the factors measures the heterogeneity of parental investments across the sample.
+A decrease in the variance of a factor, for example, indicates less dispersion in the heterogeneity of parental investments, possibly because the intervention was more effective in increasing parental investments for households that started with a lower level of parental investments.
+In particular, any change in the variance of a factor is inconsistent with a homogeneous treatment effect.

-We observe a variety of measures of parental investments in children.
-Table \ref{EmpiricalMeasures} lists the measures together with their means and standard 95\% confidence intervals for the control and treatment groups.\footnote{\cite{Attanasio2020AER} consider both material and time investments, but state concerns with the self-reported way the time investments were collected.
-For simplicity, we only consider material investments here.} We specify a factor model to extract common parental investment factors from the covariance structure of these variables.
-Individual $i$ with treatment status $s\in\{c,t\}$ has observed home environment measure $j\in\{1,...,5\}$ given by